guilhas07/BestGC-Software/README.md

 BestGC offers the best GC solution (among four well known GCs: G1, Parallel, Shenandoah, and ZGC) based on the CPU and heap usage of your software and based on user's preferences regarding Throughput and Pause Time.

-- You may run BestGc using a command like bellow: java -jar BestGC.jar --user-app="path to the user’s application’s jar file + its input options" --monitoring-time=40 --wp="weight for pause time
+You can run BestGc using a command like bellow: java -jar BestGC.jar --user-app="path to the user’s application’s jar file + its input options" --monitoring-time=40 --wp="weight for pause time